 - Pour into dessert molds or dishes, cover lightly and chill three hours.

-- Remove panna cotta from fridge.
-Spoon raspberry pastry filling over set panna cotta, dividing evenly between dishes (spread to edges to allow filling to show through or leave in center to “hide” filling).
+- Remove panna cotta from the fridge.
+Spoon raspberry pastry filling over set panna cotta, dividing evenly between dishes (spread to edges to allow the filling to show through or leave in the center to “hide” filling).